metabase/metabase/docs/troubleshooting-guide/sandboxing.md

   made_up_name_01.price > 100
 ```

-`made_up_name_01` is something Metabase makes up (so that it doesn't collide with the names of any actual tables), and the `{{...}}` around `user_id` show that it is bound to an attribute from the user properties.
+Metabase creates a unique temporary name like `made_up_name_01` to make sure the query doesn't actually pull in data from an existing table.
+The curly braces `{{...}}` around `user_id` show that it is bound to an attribute from the user properties.

 ## Troubleshooting Process

-### My question can't be sandboxed
+### Users can see data they're not supposed to be able to see

+**How to detect this:** People can view data that they shouldn't be able to.

+**How to fix this:** The fix depends on the root cause.

+1. Sandboxing isn't implemented for non-SQL databases like MongoDB, Druid, or Google Analytics.

+2. Sandboxing isn't implemented for SQL questions: any user with permissions to view the question can see all the results.
+In general, administrators should restrict SQL access to as few people as necessary.

-1. Public questions can't be sandboxed: if someone doesn't have to log in to view the question, Metabase doesn't have user properties or group properties available for filtering the data and all results will be shown.
+3. Public questions can't be sandboxed: if someone doesn't have to log in to view the question, Metabase doesn't have user properties or group properties available for filtering the data, so all results will be shown.
+The fix is to

+4. If the administrator didn't restrict access to the underlying table when setting up sandboxing, people will be able to see the original data.
+You can check this by going into the Admin Panel and viewing Permissions for the table in question.

-2. [Signed embedding][signed-embedding] will also show all results, but it's possible to control filtering with locked parameters.
+5. [Signed embedding][signed-embedding] will show all results by default, though it's possible to control filtering with [locked parameters][locked-parameters].

-3. Sandboxing doesn't work for non-SQL databases like MongoDB, Druid, or Google Analytics.

-4. SQL questions do not have sandboxing, so any user with permissions to view the question can see all the results.
+6. If users are logging in with single sign-on but the expected attributes aren't being saved and made available, sandboxing will deny access.
+Our article on [Authenticating with SAML][authenticating-with-saml] explains the required setup in detail.

-### My user can't see any of the data they're supposed to
+### Users can't see the data they're supposed to be able to see

-1. Sandboxing relies on properties of the user record.
-If they logged in directly (with an account managed by Metabase) instead of using single sign-on, or vice versa, Metabase might not have the properties it's supposed to.
+**How to detect this:** Someone is supposed to be able to use some of the values in a table in their queries, but are denied access or get an empty set of results where there should be data.

+**How to fix this:** Again, the fix depends on the root cause:

-2. Admins usually restrict access to tables as part of sandboxing.
-If the restrictions are too tight by mistake (e.g., "no access" instead of "no SQL access") the user might not be able to see any data.
+1. Administrators usually restrict access to tables as part of sandboxing.
+If the restrictions are too tight by mistake (e.g., "no access" instead of "no SQL access") then people might not be able to see any data at all.
+You can check this by going into the Admin Panel and viewing Permissions for the table in question.

-### I sandboxed my data but my users can still see it

-1. If the Admin forgot to restrict access, the user can see the original table.

-2. Sandboxing doesn't apply to queries written in SQL, so if a user has SQL access to a table, sandboxing won't restrict them.
-The solution is to turn off SQL access.

-3. If users are logging in with single sign-on but the expected attributes aren't being saved and made available, sandboxing will deny access - see [Authenticating with SAML][authenticating-with-saml] for more on setup.
+2. Sandboxing relies on properties of the user record.
+If someone logs in directly (i.e., if their account is managed by Metabase) instead of using single sign-on, or vice versa, Metabase might not have the properties you expect it to have.
+In that case, Metabase will deny access for security's sake.

-### I'm in a bunch of groups but can't see the sandboxed data
+### A user is in several groups but can't see the sandboxed data

-- We only allow [one sandbox per table][one-sandbox-per-table]: if someone is a member of two or more groups with different permissions, every rule for figuring out whether access should be allowed or not is very confusing.
+We only allow [one sandbox per table][one-sandbox-per-table]: if someone is a member of two or more groups with different permissions, every rule for figuring out whether access should be allowed or not is confusing.
 We therefore only allow one rule, which sometimes means the administrator will create a new group to capture precisely who's allowed access to what.

 [authenticating-with-saml]: /docs/latest/enterprise-guide/authenticating-with-saml.html
+[locked-parameters]: /learn/embedding/embedding-charts-and-dashboards.html#hide-or-lock-parameters-to-restrict-what-data-is-shown
 [one-sandbox-per-table]: /docs/latest/enterprise-guide/data-sandboxes.html#a-user-can-only-have-one-sandbox-per-table
 [prepared-statement]: /glossary.html#prepared-statement
 [sandboxing-your-data]: /docs/latest/enterprise-guide/data-sandboxes.html